Panay–Guimaras–Negros Island Bridges: Chinese-funded proposal

 The PGN Island Bridges is part of the Philippine government's National Islands-Link Projects.
 The project which was tagged part of President Rodrigo Duterte's Build!
 Build!
 Build! program consist of two bridges the 2.7 km Panay–Guimaras Bridge (Phase I) and the 4.8 km Panay–Guimaras Bridge (Phase II).
 A third phase connecting Negros and Cebu islands with a 8 km was also earlier proposed.
 Construction was project to start early 2019 and was to be funded by the Chinese government through a grant.
 The Chinese investors reportedly lost interest in 2020.

 Current project

 By May 2022, the local Philippine governments are now negotiating an alternative proposal from South Korean government for the PGN Island Bridges.
 The project was inherited by president Bongbong Marcos's administration.

-The project now to be funded via Korea Eximbank underwent another feasibility study involving Yooshin Engineering with Kyong-Ho Engineering and Architects, Dohwa Engineering, Soosung Engineering and Dasan Consultants.
+The project, with funding from the Export–Import Bank of Korea underwent another feasibility study involving Yooshin Engineering with Kyong-Ho Engineering and Architects, Dohwa Engineering, Soosung Engineering and Dasan Consultants in 2024.